alaasalmo/ollama-rag-kubernetes/README.md

 A vector database is a storage system for document chunks after they’ve been converted into embeddings.
 When a query is made, the system searches the database for the most relevant chunk using a distance metric, such as:

-Cosine similarity – most common for embeddings
+Cosine similarity – most common for embeddings <br>

-Euclidean distance (L2)
+Euclidean distance (L2)<br>

-Dot product
+Dot product<br>

 In this article, we use ChromaDB as our vector database.
 Other high-performance options include Milvus and Redis, both of which can run on Kubernetes for scalability.
-We chose ChromaDB for its simplicity and ease of integration, making it ideal for our example.
+We choose ChromaDB for its simplicity and ease of integration, making it ideal for our example.
 </p>

 ### 7- Impelemntation of RAG with Ollama on Kubernetes (MiniKube)